open/close all folders

 - Robo from Chrono Trigger, who was abandoned by its creator for sympathizing with the humans.
 He's also literally broken when he's introduced, needing Gadgeteer Genius Lucca to repair him before he can join the party.

-- There's quite a bit of terror in realizing that this is a prepubescent child who's only real companions are dead people for the majority of the game.
+- Marona from Phantom Brave.
+Her parents died when she was five and the world as a whole, including her Honorary Uncle, seems to hate her for her spirit-seeing power, but she's a All-Loving Hero nonetheless.
+There's quite a bit of terror in realizing that this is a prepubescent child who's only real companions are dead people for the majority of the game.
 Ash is a dependable guy, but he's not exactly fit to do the bills and the vacuuming, meaning that Marona basically manages an entire island by herself.

 - Commander Shepard of the Mass Effect series can fit this depending on you play Him/Her.
 Two of the back stories, Earthborn and Colonist has Shepard being an orphan, the former has Shepard being a product of the streets while the latter had Shepard's entire family killed.

-- Arguably, Vashyron, also from Resonance of Fate, fits this.
+- Vashyron.
 He is often relied on for comic relief and comedic moments in the game, he is rarely very serious for long unless on a job, he seems to get along with pretty much everyone he comes across, he's a womanizer, protective, and a fun loving eccentric.
 He is another lone survivor, however, after his entire military squad was wiped out.
 By a lone little girl.
 Well, okay, so she only looked like a little girl.
 If you don't count the horns. or the wings, or the creepy too-old woman's voice and super-ninja powers.
 Seriously, what IS this chick, any way?
 Two of them originally escaped the carnage, but after a rather heart wrenching sacrifice- only Vashyron was left standing.

 - Beast Boy from Teen Titans.
 Especially considering his backstory in the original comics...